From Chaos to Confidence: How to Create Your GCSE English Revision Timetable

 With multiple set texts, language techniques and exam strategies to master, GCSE English revision can feel overwhelming.

-This is a problem as people are VERY good at putting off difficult tasks and, when trying to revise GCSE English in particular, it’s easy to feel lost in a sea of notes, flashcards and past papers.
+This is a problem as it’s human nature to put off difficult tasks and, when trying to revise GCSE English in particular, it’s easy to feel lost in a sea of notes, flashcards and past papers.

-With the right plan in place, you can break your revision into manageable chunks, avoid last-minute cramming and walk into your exams feeling confident and prepared.
+If you give yourself enough time, you can organise your revision into manageable chunks, avoid last-minute cramming and walk into your exams feeling much more confident and prepared.

 So, how do you create your GCSE English Revision Timetable?